getodk/docs/shared-src/docs-tech-guide.rst

 The rest of the documentation assumes you are in the directory for the repo
-(the directory containing ``conf.py`` and ``index.rst``).
+(the directory containing :file:`conf.py` and :file:`index.rst`).

 .. tip::

-  - The ``clone`` command creates a new directory inside the current one.
+  - The :command:`clone` command creates a new directory inside the current directory.
-    So you do not need to create a new `odk-docs` directory first.
+    You do not need to create a new `odk-docs` directory first.
   - As noted above,
     we recommend a master :file:`odk` directory
     that holds your virtualenv directory and your git repo in two separate subdirectories.
-    So you would be in that master :file:`odk` directory when you clone down the repo.
+    So you would be in that master :file:`odk` directory when you clone the repo.
-  - Double check that the right folders are in the right places
+  - Double-check that the right folders are in the right places:

   .. code-block:: none